 Watch Local Channels without Cable Using a Streaming Service

-If you don’t want to use a digital antenna, your other option to watch local channels without cable is to use a streaming service.
+The simplest way to watch local channels without cable is to use a streaming service.
 While getting local channels online can be difficult, with the exception of PBS, it is getting easier.
 Here are a couple of options and if you keep reading, you’ll find the full list of ways to watch local channels without cable.

 Hulu with Live TV (free trial) is the best way to get local channels online.
 They offer over 60 channels and local channels are available in more locations than with any other streaming service.
 Available local options include ABC, NBC, CBS, CW, and FOX.
 Hulu Live also includes Hulu on-demand, which provides a 24/7 way to watch all of your favorite local and cable content.
-Packages start at $45 a month after a free weeklong trial.
+Packages start at $45 a month after a free week-long trial.
 You can stream on most devices including Apple TV, Roku, Chromecast, mobile devices, smart TVs, gaming consoles, and more.

 YouTube TV offers one package and they are second in line when it comes to offering local channels to more areas than other streaming services.
 Over 70 channels are included for $50 per month.
 YouTube TV also offers a free one-week trial and you’re free to cancel anytime.
 An on-demand library is included, as well as a cloud-DVR with unlimited space.
 You can even use local and network TV Everywhere apps for more content.
 You can stream local channels on YouTube TV with Roku, Chromecast, Apple TV, mobile devices, and more.